 Free radicals are produced by ultraviolet sun rays, cigarette smoke, pollution, and even some household cleaning chemicals.

-Overall, free radicals damage collagen-producing cells causing inflammation, loss of skin elasticity, and premature aging.
+Overall, free radicals damage collagen-producing cells causing redness and swelling, loss of skin elasticity, and premature aging.

-It seems like the perfect solution; you make less collagen, you take a supplement to “fix” it, but does supplemental collagen really work, and if so, how much collagen should you take per day?
+It seems like the perfect solution; you make less collagen, you take vitamins to “fix” it, but does supplemental collagen really work, and if so, how much collagen should you take per day?

 The good news is, collagen is a supplement that is easily absorbed by your body, so yes, taking a collagen supplement is definitely a good idea.
 However, if you search for a “collagen supplement,” you’ll quickly realize there are several different kinds of supplements available.
 How do you know which is best?